saishackclub/projects-archive/Introduction to Web Development/Section_1/Lesson_1_Intro_to_HTML.md

 ## Let's actually start coding

-Now that we know a little bit about HTML, let's actually start coding.
-We'll be using a text editor called [Visual Studio Code](https://code.visualstudio.com/).
-You can download it via Self Service - if you need help installing it, please let me know.

-Once you've installed Visual Studio Code, open it up.
-We will then open up the `build-your-own-website` folder that we cloned earlier.
-To do this, we can go to File > Open Folder... and select the `build-your-own-website` folder.

-Now, go to the `index.html` file and open it up.
+Let's return to our VS Code workspace and open up the `index.html` file.
 You should see something like this:

 ```html
 <!DOCTYPE html>